 "You bet we will.
-We will go now," exclaimed one enthusiast and similar expressions were heard all along the line.
+We will go now," exclaimed one enthusiast and similar expressions were heard all along the expressions were heard all along the fpain Assisting Receneratedee.

-Epain Assisting Reconcentrado
+Epain Assisting Reconcentrador.

-Marquis Cervera, military governor of Marianao, Cuba, has issued an order providing for the return of refugees from the country-reconcentrados-to from the country-reconcentrados-to their farms and fields, offering absolute protection to all those going back to their homes and lands.
-To this end he has arranged for three omnibuses to run twice a week from Marianas to run twice a week from Marianas to fufferent interior points in the vicinity, taking, free of charge, the families and baggage of those who wish to return to their homes.
-The civil governor, beside issuing orders to the mayors of Cano and Bauta to co-operate with the mayor of Mariano, has to the same end set aside the sum of \$500 to be distributed among these families who return to labor on the farms.
+Marquis Cervera, military governor of Marianao, Cuba, has issued an order providing for the return of refugees from the country-reconcentrados-to their farms and fields, offering absolute protection to all those going back to their homes and lands.
+To this end he has arranged for three omnibuses to run twice a week from Marianas to different interior points in the vicinity, taking, free of charge, the families and baggage of those who wish to return to their homes.
+The civil governor, beside issuing orders to the mayors of Cano and Bauta to co-operate with the mayor of Mariano, has to the same end set aside the sum of \$500 to be distributed among those families who return to labor on the farms.